ravaldhruv07/Kube101/resources/exercises/Exercise2.md

 # Making Your Application More Resilient in Kubernetes

 ## Objective
-Lets learn how to deploy your application and leverage replicas with Kubernetes deployments.
+Lets learn how to deploy your application through a yaml file and leverage replicas with Kubernetes deployments.

+### Pre-requisite: Make sure you're using the second instance that you've created during the initial setup.

 ## Kubernetes Nginx Deployment Tutorial

 ### Step 1: Create an Nginx Deployment Object